This article will look at kickboxing for fitness, the benefits of kickboxing for women, and the negatives.

 As you can see, the benefits of kickboxing for women are numerous.
-However, before you undertake it, it’s also important to know the negatives of kickboxing to give you the full picture.
+However, before you undertake it, it’s also essential to know the negatives of kickboxing to give you the complete picture.

-Kickboxing workouts are high-impact.
-This means that they are not the best exercise option if you suffer from back pain or you have problems with your knees.
+Kickboxing workouts are high-impact, so they’re not the best exercise option if you suffer from back pain or have problems with your knees.

 High risk of injury

 Workouts present a higher injury risk than a lot of other workouts.
-Injury most often occurs when participants use the incorrect form or a pace that is too fast or intense.
+Injury most often occurs when participants use the incorrect form or a too fast or intense pace.